 Olympic National Park Campsites

-There are plenty of campsites to choose from in Olympic National park.
-Out of them all, Sol Duc Hot Springs remains a favourite with families.
+There are plenty of campsites to choose from in Olympic National park with kids.
+Sol Duc Hot Springs is a favourite with families.

-The campsite is not only near the hot springs but also near a restaurant too.
-Like all of the other Olympic National Park campgrounds expect a fire pit and picnic tables.
+The campsite is near hot springs and a restaurant.
+Like all of the other Olympic National Park campgrounds, there is a fire pit and picnic tables.

-RVs are also welcome to stay here and reservations are welcome along with walk-ins.
+It is one of only two campsites with hook-up in the area.
+RVs are welcome to stay and reservations are welcome along with walk-ins.

 Olympic National Park Hotels for Families